typeheim/rx-flow/packages/fire-rx/README.md

 subject.next(6)
 await subject // returns 6

-subject.stop() // completes subject and unsubscribe all subscriptions
+subject.complete() // completes subject and unsubscribe all subscriptions
 ```
 [Read more about all custom observables...](docs/custom-observables.md)